-1 Introduction
+Introduction

-- 1. The purpose of this agreement is to support and help employees who are experiencing Domestic Violence /Abuse. - 2.
-This agreement covers all employees, and [THE EMPLOYER] will additionally offer support to agency and contract staff as far as possible. - This agreement complements, but is not restricted by, other equal opportunities and flexible working agreements, including [LIST OF RELEVANT AGREEMENTS]. - 4.
-This agreement should be supported by a more detailed procedure drawn up by [THE EMPLOYER] for managers to use.
+The purpose of this policy is to support and help employees who are experiencing Domestic & Sexual Violence and Abuse.

+This agreement covers all employees, and (THE EMPLOYER) will additionally offer support to agency and contract staff as far as possible.

+This agreement complements, but is not restricted by, other equal opportunities and flexible working agreements, including (LIST OF RELEVANT AGREEMENTS).

+This agreement should be supported by a more detailed procedure drawn up by (THE EMPLOYER) for managers to use.

-2 Principles
+Principles

-- [THE EMPLOYER] is committed to the principle that Domestic Violence/ Abuse is unacceptable behaviour and everyone has the right to live free from fear and abuse.
-One-in-four women have or will experience Domestic Violence/Abuse and Domestic Violence accounts for one third of all violent crime in N.Ireland. - 2.
-[THE EMPLOYER] recognises the scope of Domestic Violence/Abuse and its responsibility for the well-being of staff and will respond sympathetically, confidentially and effectively to any member of staff who discloses that they are experiencing Domestic Violence/ Abuse. - 3.
-[THE EMPLOYER] is committed to working in partnership with other agencies/ bodies to ensure support is available for staff who are experiencing Domestic Violence/ Abuse - 4.
-This agreement is part of [THE EMPLOYER]'s commitment to family friendly working, and seeks to benefit the welfare of individual members of staff; retain valued employees; improve morale and performance; and enhance the reputation of [THE EMPLOYER] as an employer of choice.
+(THE EMPLOYER) is committed to the principle that Domestic & Sexual Violence and Abuse is unacceptable behavior and everyone has the right to live free from fear and abuse.

+(THE EMPLOYER) recognizes the scope of Domestic & Sexual Violence and Abuse and its responsibility for the well-being of staff and will respond sympathetically, confidentially and effectively to any member of staff who discloses that they are experiencing Domestic & Sexual Violence and Abuse.

+(THE EMPLOYER) is committed to working in partnership with other agencies/bodies to ensure support is available for staff who are experiencing Domestic & Sexual Violence and Abuse.

+This agreement is part of (THE EMPLOYER)'s commitment to family friendly working, and seeks to benefit the welfare of individual members of staff; retain valued employees; improve morale and performance; and enhance the reputation of (THE EMPLOYER) as an employer of choice.

-3 Definition of Domestic Violence/Abuse
+Definition of Domestic & Sexual Violence and Abuse

-- 1. For the purposes of this policy, Domestic Violence/Abuse is essentially a pattern of behaviour which is characterised by the exercise of control and the misuse of power by one person over another.
-The DHSSPS Tackling Violence at Home Strategy 2005 defines Domestic Violence and Abuse as: "Threatening behaviour, violence or abuse (psychological, physical, verbal, sexual, financial or emotional) inflicted on one person by another where they are or have been intimate partners or family members, irrespective of gender or sexual orientation. - 2.
-Domestic Violence/Abuse is rarely a one off event and is usually frequent and persistent.
+For the purpose of this policy, Domestic Violence and Abuse is essentially a pattern of behavior which is characterized by the exercise of control and the misuse of power by one person over another.
+The DHSSPS and DOJ Stopping Domestic & Sexual Violence and Abuse in Northern Ireland Strategy 2016 defines Domestic Violence and Abuse as; "Threatening, controlling, coercive behavior, violence or abuse (psychological, virtual, physical, verbal, sexual, financial or emotional) inflicted on anyone (irrespective of age, ethnicity, religion, gender, gender identity, sexual orientation or any form of disability) by a current or former intimate partner or family member."

+The strategy defines Sexual Violence and Abuse as "any behavior (physical, psychological, verbal, virtual/online) perceived to be of a sexual nature which is controlling, coercive, exploitative, harmful or unwanted that is inflicted on anyone (irrespective of age, ethnicity, religion, gender, gender identity, sexual orientation or any form of disability).
+Please note that coercive, exploitative and harmful behavior includes taking advantage of an individual's incapacity to give informed consent."

+Domestic & Sexual Violence and Abuse is rarely a one off event is usually frequent and persistent.
 It knows no boundaries as regards age, gender, race, ethnic or religious group, sexual orientation, wealth, disability or geography, but in the majority of reported cases women are the victims.
-While the majority of victims are women men are also affected as are men and women in same sex relationships. - 3.
-Domestic Violence/Abuse affects all members of a household.
+While the majority of victims are women men are also affected as are men and women in same sex relationship.

+Domestic & Sexual Violence and Abuse affects all members of a household.
 Given the vulnerability of children they are particularly susceptible to the impact of violence in the home.
 Children may be injured as a result of Domestic Violence and frequently witness violent events.

-4 Impact on the Workplace
+Impact on the workplace